 Other members who may wish to consider an application:

-Members who reached age 75 but did not take their pension

-Under the L T A regime, values crystallised at B C E 5 and 5B were disregarded when determining a member’s available L T A for the purpose of paying a P C L S. From 6 April 2024, the standard transitional calculation will reduce a member’s L S A and L S D B A by 25 per cent of the L T A crystallised at a B C E 5 and 5B, despite the member not having taken payment of their benefits.

-H M R C is considering changing the legislation to resolve this issue.
-Meanwhile, members can apply for a TT FAC to make sure the values crystallised at B C E 5 and 5B are not deducted from their available L S A and L S D B A.

 Members who have taken a Q ROPS before 6 April 2024

 Under the L T A regime when a member transferred their benefits to a Q ROPS it was a B C E 8 and the transfer used up L T A. From 6 April 2024, the standard transitional calculation will reduce a member’s L S A and L S D B A by 25 per cent of the L T A crystallised by the B C E 8, despite the individual not having taken payment of their benefits.
 The individual’s overseas transfer allowance (O T A) will also be reduced by 100 per cent of the L T A used.